 Where it started

-First, we needed a working kitchen.
-The stove didn't work, cabinet doors were missing, and the ceiling and walls were falling apart.
-Here’s what our kitchen originally looked like:
+First, we needed a functioning kitchen.
+The stove didn’t work, cabinet doors were missing, and the ceiling was falling apart.
+This is what the kitchen looked like:

 The floor plan